karlhulme/dazure-cosmos/README.md

 - Listing, creating and deleting databases.
 - Listing, creating and deleting collections.
 - Retrieving, replacing and deleting individual documents.
-- Querying a container using the gateway.
+- Querying a logical container using the gateway.
-- Querying multiple physicl containers using pkranges.
+- Querying multiple physical containers using pkranges (required for using aggregates like SUM).

 ## Todo

 - Complete test coverage
-- Complete comments

 ## Environment variables